Jamison Kantor

 - BA, English, Skidmore College, 2004

-Kantor's articles have been featured in S.E.L., Nineteenth-Century Literature, The Eighteenth Century: Theory and Interpretation and PMLA.
+Kantor's recent articles have been featured in The Keats-Shelley Journal, The Eighteenth Century: Theory and Interpretation, Jump Cut, and PMLA.

-Before coming to Ohio State, Kantor was a visiting assistant professor at Colby College and a lecturer at Georgetown University.
-He is delighted to work with students at all levels on both traditional and non-traditional projects.
+Before coming to The Ohio State University, Kantor was a visiting assistant professor at Colby College and lecturer at Georgetown University.
+He is delighted to work with students at all levels on projects, traditional and non-traditional.

 Selected Publications